Onalaska cop tackles suspect in shoplifting chase

 When the employee stopped Yogmas to challenge him, he allegedly hurled an epithet at the worker, ran out of the store and headed into JC Penney, with the Pro Image employee running after him, the police report said.

-Once outside Penney and the mall, Yogmas ran across Hwy.
+Once outside the mall, Yogmas ran across Hwy.
 16 and began asking people on the highway and in store parking lots for rides, according to the police report.

 He ran toward Red Lobster, which is where the Onalaska officer was able to tackle him, the report said.